Toronto Blue Jays' Vladimir Guerrero Jr. pulls out of World Baseball Classic with knee injury | TSN

 Toronto Blue Jays first baseman Vladimir Guerrero Jr. underwent an MRI on Friday night that reveal minor inflammation but no structural damage in his right knee, reports MLB.com's Keegan Matheson.

-As a result, Guerrero Jr. will not participate in the World Baseball Classic, the Blue Jays told Matheson.
+As a result, Guerrero Jr. will not participate in the World Baseball Classic, TSN's Scott Mitchell confirmed.

 The Blue Jays plan to see how the slugger feels tomorrow morning and go from there.
 Matheson adds that Guerrero Jr. is dealing more with discomfort than 'pain'.